Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Mirror pairs of toric hypersurfaces from Fano polytopes

 \begin{conj}(The Dolgachev conjecture, \cite{D} Conjecture (8.6)) The notation being as above, the lattice $L_{P^\circ}^\perp$ has an orthogonal decomposition $ L_{P^\circ}^\perp \simeq U \oplus \widecheck{L}_{P^\circ} $ with the summand $U$ and there is a primitive embedding $L_P \hookrightarrow \widecheck{L}_{P^\circ}$.
 Moreover, $L_P = \widecheck{L}_{P^\circ}$ holds if and only if $L_{P^\circ} \simeq {\rm NS}(S_{P^\circ})$. \end{conj}

 We will study the cases for three-dimensional Fano polytopes.
 As in Table 1, three-dimensional Fano polytopes are classified into 18 types up to the action of ${\rm GL}_3(\mathbb{Z})$ by \cite{BToric} and \cite{WW}.
 Suppose $P$ is a three-dimensional Fano polytope.
-One can determine the structure of the N\'eron-Severi lattice ${\rm NS}(S_{P^\circ})$ of the $K3$ surface $S_{P^\circ}$ on the basis of algebrogeometric techniques, like intersection theory for divisors of toric manifolds.
+One can determine the structure of the N\'eron-Severi lattice ${\rm NS}(S_{P^\circ})$ of the $K3$ surface $S_{P^\circ}$ on the basis of the intersection theory for divisors of toric manifolds.
 We already have the following fact.

 \begin{prop} (\cite{K2} or \cite{Mase}) For $k\in \{1,\ldots, 18\},$ let $P_k$ be the Fano polytope of Table 1.
 Then, the Neron-S\'everi lattice ${\rm NS}(S_{P_k^\circ})$ is isometric to the lattice $L_k$ of signature $(1,\ell_k-4)$ of Table 1, where $L_k$ is equal to the lattice $\iota_\circ^* ({\rm NS} (X_{P_k^\circ}))$. \end{prop}